caioternus/SliderProject/README.md

-- This project shows a basic slider function using JavaScript, HTML and CSS.
+- This responsive web page project shows a basic slider function using JavaScript, HTML and CSS.

 - The user can view one of four images on the screen and move between them.
 All the image examples are available on public domain (ex: https://images.pexels.com/photos/4254553/pexels-photo-4254553.jpeg).